trajano/trajano/src/site/markdown/sib.md

 * [Sonatype OSS][] is used as the repository as it provides a freely available Nexus server and provides [detailed instructions for promoting up to Maven Central][2].

+### Authentication and authorization

+There is only one way to access organization resources from the Internet and that is through an SSL Client Side Certificates.
+These certificates must be validated by a trusted certificate authority and the e-mail must be registered with the internal directory.

+For security reasons, client certificates are not generated nor stored by the organization.

 ### Note